charlesrocabert/puutools/README.md

 ```

 <p align="justify">
-The main object that will be manipulated by the user is the class <code>puu_tree<selection_unit></code> which instanciates a dynamic representation of a lineage or phylogenetic tree. <code>puu_tree</code> class uses a template: <code>selection_unit</code> can be any class created on your own, with the constraint that the copy contructor must be at least public and not disabled, and preferably fully implemented to avoid errors.
+The main object that will be manipulated by the user is the class <code>puu_tree<selection_unit></code> which instanciates a dynamical representation of a lineage or phylogenetic tree. <code>puu_tree<selection_unit></code> is a template class: <code>selection_unit</code> can be any class of your own, with the only constraint that the <strong>copy constructor must be fully implemented</strong> to avoid errors.
 </p>

 <p align="justify">
 In this example, we will implement a basic algorithm to simulate the evolution of a population of constant size $N$.
 Individuals are asexual and generations are non-overlapping.
-Each individual owns a phenotypic trait $x \in \mathcal{R}$ which can mutate with a probability $m$ (per individual per generation) and a size $s$ such that the mutated trait $x' = x + \mathcal{N}(0, s)$.
-Individual's fitness is calculated with the standard Gaussian fitness function $w = e^{-\frac{x^2}{2}}$.
-The number of descendants at each generation is fitness proportionate.
+Each individual owns a phenotypic trait $x \in \mathcal{R}$ which mutates with a probability $m$ (per individual per generation) and a size $s$, such that the mutated trait $x' = x + \epsilon,\ \epsilon \sim \mathcal{N}(0, s)$.
+Individual's fitness is calculated with the well-known Gaussian fitness function $w = e^{-\frac{x^2}{2}}$.
+The number of descendants at each generation is fitness proportionate, meaning that it is drawn in a multinomial distribution.
 </p>

 <p align="justify">
-We will implement five command line arguments to define each simulation:
+We will implement five command line arguments as simulation parameters:

 - The initial trait value $x_0$;
 - The simulation time $T$ (in generations);